Eye on the Opposition: Q & A on the Blackhawks/Oilers Series

 Responding to Lack of Depth for the Oilers

 A: That’s a slight misconception.
-I think it isn’t so much about having the so-called depth players as it’s about all players stepping up.
-If you placed a depth player such as James Neal (19 goals) on the first line, he would arguably score more goals because he would be surrounded by better players, get more ice time, etc.
+I think it isn’t so much about having the so-called depth players as it’s about every man stepping up.
+If you placed a role player such as James Neal (19 goals) on the first line, he would arguably score more goals because he would be surrounded by better teammates, get more ice time, etc.

 Related – Blackhawks’ News & Rumors: Toews, Bubble Life & More